lizsuter/lizsuter.github.io/_pages/teaching.md

 ### ENV4910 Research Thesis
 Writing-Intensive Course.
 Students in the Environmental Studies concentration in the Earth and Environmental Studies BS Degree program will expand on their reporting skills during a dissemination and defense of their specific results obtained in ENV 4800.
 This work will be performed independently under the supervision of the faculty mentor from ENV 4800.
 In addition to a final written thesis, students will be required to present their work at a departmental colloquium.

-### ESC1270 Rocks & Minerals
-This course will study the materials that make-up the earth: their origin and identification.
-This course will allow the student to understand the relationship between the elements that make up the physical universe and the minerals and rocks that make up the Earth.
-By using fundamental scientific principles, the student will be able to differentiate between the various materials found in the Earth, interpret the significance of these materials and understand their interrelationships, leading to an appreciation of the role of the chemical components in the development of the Earth’s structure and dynamics.

 ### ENV Independent Study: Foundations of Oceanography
 The fundamental physical, chemical, biological, and geological properties that shape the oceans are examined, with emphasis on how processes interact to create the underlying oceanic phenomena that we observe today.

 <br/><br/>